codingEzio/codingezio.github.io/src/221205-on-Ecosystem-Simulation.md

-> Simulating real-life ecosystem or much more
+> Simulating real-life ecosystem and much more
 <!-- toc -->

 ## Why